top of page

 Crystals and Menthol white wall extended.jpg

-Julia has exhibited with a range of galleries across the UK including Assembly House and East Street Arts in Leeds, Eve Liebe Gallery in London and online exhibitions such as with London based Auction Collective and NewBloodArt and American based galleries ArtInSquare and Dodomu Gallery.
-Julia has been featured in several arts magazines from SuboArt in 2024, Artit and Contemporary Art Collectors in 2023.
-Julia was longlisted for the Women in Art prize this year.
+Pomeroy has exhibited with a range of galleries across the UK including Assembly House and East Street Arts in Leeds, Eve Liebe Gallery and Brick Lane Gallery in London.
+She also has participated in online exhibitions such as with London based The Auction Collective and NewBloodArt, and American based Artsin Square.
+She has been featured in several arts magazines from SuboArt in 2024, Artit and Contemporary Art Collectors in 2023.

-Locations of nature I investigate, celebrate and reflect through in my paintings creates a space to remember and personalise our internal relationships with the land.
-Calling to our ancestry and place on the earth while bringing a feeling of bright colour and artificiality that builds up society today.
-I work with lucid, acidic, bright and sickly waves of colour, in relation to the lights and darks creating different forms and subjects.
-This functions to challenge the realities I see from my research, expose an emotional concern or joy within the experience, and contradict my seemingly natural scenes with unnatural hues.
+I have been focusing on how humans’ relationship with nature feels today.
+Manipulating paint to analyse our experiences in mystical feeling landscapes, and contrast this with man-made objects to reflect the modern world.
+Locations of nature I investigate, celebrate and reflect through, creates a space to remember our personal, internal relationships with the land.
+Calling to our ancestry and place on the earth while holding a sense of artificiality that builds up contemporary society through using unnatural colour, sharp contrasts and cropping.
+My figures are reacting to their surroundings.
+Often playing with the elements that encompass them, melting into their environments, sometimes gently taking on a ghostly feel.
+Whether they are writhing against the rippling surface of a lake, floating and lost within gaseous clouds or twisting into the branches of the forest that surrounds them.
+I work with lucid waves of strong colour to create different forms and subjects.
+This functions to challenge the realities from my research, expose an emotional concern or joy within the experience, and contradict seemingly natural scenes with unnatural hues.

 bottom of page